shodushi/octovue/README.md

 ## Functionality
- - of course print gcodes :-)
+ - of course upload and print gcodes :-)
  - looking more modern than octoprint :-)
  - preview gcode files, if image available (place image named the same like gcode file into same directory.
 For example you have Vase.gcode, put preview image/photo named "Vase.png" in same directory)
  - Search thingiverse inside OctoVue for models and download them